Now what? How can we achieve our emission reduction targets in ways that also support other economic, social and environmental goals?

-If fully implemented these six policies can increase walking, bicycling and transit travel by 50-100%, and reduce automobile travel and emissions by 20-30%, and more if supported by provincial and national strategies such as fuel tax increases, pay-as-you-drive vehicle insurance and registration fees, and electric vehicle incentives.
+If fully implemented these eight policies can significantly reduce automobile travel and emissions, especially if supported by provincial and national strategies such as fuel tax increases, pay-as-you-drive vehicle insurance and registration fees, and electric vehicle incentives.

 - Pre-zone areas designated for multi-family in the Official Community Plan (OCP).
 This will reduce infill development costs, increasing moderate-priced project feasibility.

 - Allow an additional story for corner lots, larger lots (at least 1,000 square meters), and on busier streets (arterials or subarterials).
 These are locations where taller buildings have less impact on neighbours.

 - Exempt moderate-priced housing from inclusivity mandates.
 This encourages developers to build more moderate-price units, which directly increases affordability for moderate-income households, and for lower-income households through filtering.